istio/istio.io/_docs/tasks/traffic-management-v1alpha3/ingress.md

 ## Understanding what happened

-`Gateway` or `Ingress` configuration resources allow external traffic to enter the Istio service mesh and make the traffic management and policy features of Istio available for edge services.
+The `Gateway` configuration resources allow external traffic to enter the Istio service mesh and make the traffic management and policy features of Istio available for edge services.

 In the preceding steps we created a service inside the Istio service mesh and showed how to expose both HTTP and HTTPS endpoints of the service to external traffic.
-Using an Istio `Gateway` provides significantly more functionality and is recommended.
-Using a Kubernetes `Ingress`, however, is also supported and may be especially useful when moving existing Kubernetes applications to Istio.

 ## Cleanup